mrotame/Youtube-video-downloader/README.md

 # Youtube-video-downloader

-Script simples em python para baixar videos do youtube, Este projeto foi desenvolvido como um aprendizado de desenvolvimento de Graphical User Interface em Python
+> **Warning**
+>
+> This project is deprecated due to the libs that
+> get the youtube metadatas are not updated anymore.
+> Trying to download any video wil lresult in errors

+A Simple python app to download youtube videos,
+This project was built in order to study Graphical User Interface (GUI) in Python

-instale as bibliotecas externas através do pip `pip install requirements.txt` Após, execute o arquivo `YTVD.py`
+Install the required libs by running `pip install requirements.txt` After, execute the file `YTVD.py`